BeatTheBookie/BeatTheBookie/001_sql/001_source/readme.md

-Folder contains SQL scripts to import source data for BeatTheBookie into an Exasol DB.

-Football source data can be downloaded under:
+SQL Sources for:
-- football-data.co.uk
+- data structures to store source data from football-data.co.uk

-Local path for CSV files must be adapted.
+- import processes for historic source data from football-data.co.uk (local CSV path must be adapted)